status-im/nimbus-eth2/docs/the_style_book/src/03_language.md

 ### Contributing

-For style and other trivial fixes, commit straght to master For small ideas, use a PR
+For style and other trivial fixes, commit straight to master For small ideas, use a PR
 For big ideas, use an RFC issue